Teleology: Modern philosophy

+Descartes, on the other hand, argued that whether or not final causes existed, the purposes of God in creating things were inscrutable:

+I now know that my Nature is very Weak and Finite, and that the Nature of God is Immense, Incomprehensible, Infinite; from hence I must fully, understand, that he can do numberless things, the Causes whereof lie hidden to Me.
+Upon which account only I esteem all those Causes which are Drawn from the End (viz.
+Final Causes) as of no use in Natural Philosophy, for I cannot without Rashness Think myself able to Discover God's Designes.

 But while science was doing a great job at explaining natural phenomena, it stopped short of explaining how life develops.
 In the late 18th century, Immanuel Kant acknowledged this shortcoming in his Critique of Judgement:

 There will never be a Newton of the blade of grass, because human science will never be able to explain how a living being can originate from inanimate matter.